 - Low petrol rebates at 8%

 Maybank Horizon Visa Signature Card: Best Miles Card for Modest Budgets

 Upgraded from Platinum Visa to Visa Signature, Maybank Horizon Visa Signature Card is an awesome miles credit card for people with a moderate monthly budget.
 If you are conscious of paying the upfront annual fees that most rewards credit cards charge, Maybank Horizon Visa Signature card provides a neat way of avoiding high annual fees while still earning air miles at a great rate.
 For instance, Maybank Horizon card's annual fee (S$150 per year) is waived every year for those who spend just S$1,500 on the card every month (S$18,000 per year).

 Not only that, Maybank Horizon card will award 3.2 miles for every S$1 you spend on dining or on petrol, which is practically one of the best deals we've seen for these two categories.
 You can also earn 2 to 3.2 miles per dollar on your travel bookings and on the money you spend overseas.
 By providing great mile award rates for your travel expense as well as your daily needs, Maybank Horizon helps you build up miles while saving up on the annual fee you would otherwise have to spend with other cards.

 - Low annual fee of S$180, which is waived with S$18,000 of annual spend

 - 2 miles for S$1 spent on air tickets, travel packages and overseas

-- 2 miles for every S$1 spent on petrol & dining on weekends
+- 3.2 miles for every S$1 spent on petrol, dining and hotel bookings

 - Only 1% foreign transaction fee, one of the lowest in the country